Roland09/Lightsabers-Tutorial-Standard/README.md

 Here are the quick setup steps:

-* create a new project "Weapon Tutorial" using "3D" Template in Unity 2019.1.5f1
+* create a new project "Weapon Tutorial" using "3D" Template in Unity 2019.1.5f1 (or use 2018+)

 * set Color Space to "Linear" in the project settings